-c) Discuss direct, indirect and cumulative impacts.
+c) Discuss direct, indirect, and cumulative impacts.

-The pipeline segment addressed by this special permit has been buried and undisturbed for many years, which has allowed the environmental value to increase in some areas.
+The special permit segments addressed by this special permit has been buried and undisturbed for many years.
 The current pipeline cover has therefore returned to its original state in most cases.
-If the special permit request was denied, impacts resulting from pressure testing or pipe replacement would be temporary in nature and the pipeline right of way would be restored in accordance with required environmental regulations.
-Impacts resulting from IM activities will be have shorter duration and a smaller footprint.
+Impacts resulting from pressure testing or pipe replacement would be temporary in nature and the pipeline right of way would be restored in accordance with required environmental regulations.
 Direct, indirect, or cumulative impacts associated with activities related to the special permit or denial of the special permit will not be significant.